adon-cloudcannon/landing-page-test/src/collections/lessons/hugo-beginner-tutorial/getting-setup.md

 order: 1
 description: Get Hugo set up and installed for the rest of the lessons.
 ---
-{% bookshop "markdown/youtube" id:"SVvihs0WfhQ" title:"Getting set up in Hugo" extend:true %}
+{% bookshop "markdown/youtube" id:"SVvihs0WfhQ" title:"Getting set up in Hugo" extend:false %}

 Welcome to this introduction to Hugo tutorial.
 The goal of this series is to take you from a lion cub with basic web design knowledge to creating your first Hugo website.
 In this series you’ll learn how to set up a Hugo site, the basics of usingHugo layouts, partials, and templating, set up a blog, and finally use data files.
 By the end of this series you’ll have the foundational knowledge to build your own Hugo sites.